 These bonuses to AC apply even against touch attacks or when the monk is flat-footed.
 He loses these bonuses when he is immobilized or helpless, when he wears any armor, when he carries a shield, or when he carries a medium or heavy load.

 Flurry of Blows (Ex): Starting at 1st level, a monk can make a flurry of blows as a full-attack action.
-When doing so he may make one additional attack using any combination of unarmed strikes or attacks with a special monk weapon (kama, nunchaku, quarterstaff, sai, shuriken, and siangham) as if using the Two-Weapon Fighting feat (even if the monk does not meet the prerequisites for the feat).
+When doing so, he may make one additional attack, taking a –2 penalty on all of his attack rolls, as if using the Two-Weapon Fighting feat.
+These attacks can be any combination of unarmed strikes and attacks with a monk special weapon (he does not need to use two weapons to utilize this ability).
 For the purpose of these attacks, the monk's base attack bonus from his monk class levels is equal to his monk level.
 For all other purposes, such as qualifying for a feat or a prestige class, the monk uses his normal base attack bonus.

 At 8th level, the monk can make two additional attacks when he uses flurry of blows, as if using Improved Two-Weapon Fighting (even if the monk does not meet the prerequisites for the feat).